springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 	 113 us:  2 ###########
 	 114 us:  3 ################

-Use compare_to to compare between benchmarks to see if there's no significant difference:
+Use *compare_to* to compare between benchmarks to see if there's any significant difference, output when it's looking good:

 	python -m perf compare_to bench.json bench2.json
 	Benchmark hidden because not significant (1): sort a sorted list

-or not
+or when there's significant difference:

 	python -m perf compare_to bench.json bench2.json
 	+-----------+---------+------------------------------+